PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroToVariablesAndDataTransformation.md

 5. Create a table/matrix containing the food and drinks you had today.
 6. Add the times; as numerical values, when you ate or drank something.

-Save your mock assessment to your GitHub repository and refer to it in your learning log.
+Save your Datalab Preparation to your GitHub repository and refer to it in your learning log.
 In Datalab you and your classmates are going to look at one another's scripts and run it.